 StarCraft: FRAWD Investigators is played using the Fantasy Flight Games Genesys roleplaying system.
 Note: This has nothing to do with the StarCraft board game published by FFG.

 If you know nothing about StarCraft, that’s fine!
 Neither did the players prior to starting this game.
-But if you do know StarCraft, don’t worry; our GM Dan is quite familiar with the universe from playing the video games.
-This campaign began as a beta test of Dan’s module for the 2019 Rincon Gaming Convention, an adaptation of Leovaunt’s module The Raid on Installation Delta Rose using Genesys rules.
+But if you do know StarCraft, don’t worry; our GM is quite familiar with the universe from playing the video games.
+This campaign began as a beta test of a module for the 2019 RinCon Gaming Convention, an adaptation of Leovaunt’s module The Raid on Installation Delta Rose using Genesys rules.

-Players Lex and Jenn did a trial run of the module using two of Dan’s pre-generated characters, and he included a third as an NPC to round out the skill set of the party.
+The players did a trial run of the module using two pre-generated characters, and the GM included a third as an NPC to round out the skill set of the party.
 That made the party Lilly, a resocialized soldier (a resoc); Imogen, a latent psionic from the Umojan Protectorate; and Ted, a zerg-infested researcher.
 Enough fun was had by all that we decided to continue with the characters.
 Following a few tweaks to the PCs to make them our own, we began regular play.
 That is where the podcast series begins.